 NEC, Hitachi and Mitsubishi Electric said in July they would provide 49.5 billion yen in loans to Renesas.
 Banks including Mitsubishi UFJ Financial Group Inc. (8306), Mizuho Financial Group Inc. (8411) and Sumitomo Mitsui Trust Holdings Inc. (8309) have agreed to continue offering about 50 billion yen in lines of credit to the chipmaker, two people with knowledge of the matter said in May.

 Japan’s chipmakers have struggled as South Korea’s Samsung Electronics Co.
 (005930) extended its dominance.
-Boise, Idaho-based Micron Technology Inc. (MU) agreed in July to buy Tokyo-based Elpida Memory Inc. after Elpida filed for bankruptcy protection.
+Boise, Idaho-based Micron Technology Inc. (MU:US) agreed in July to buy Tokyo-based Elpida Memory Inc. after Elpida filed for bankruptcy protection.

 Innovation Network has been considering ways to help revive the nation’s chipmaking industry, the fund executive said Sept.
 22, adding that there’s been nothing decided on the timing or extent of any support for Renesas.